Philmod/google-container-slack/README.md

 ### What are the limitations of using github token to get github commit author info?

+#### If using mirrored repos

 For github commit author info to be displayed, the cloud source repositories must be in the form of `github_<OWNER>_<REPO>` and there cannot be underscores in either `<OWNER>` or `<REPO>`.

+#### If using GitHub app triggers

+The repo owner is not available in the build itself.
+The current solution is to provide it as an environment variable.
-A possible solution to bypass this limitation would be to retrieve owner and repo info directly from [GitHubEventsConfig](https://cloud.google.com/cloud-build/docs/api/reference/rest/v1/projects.triggers#githubeventsconfig).
+A possible solution to bypass this limitation would be to retrieve owner and repo info directly from [GitHubEventsConfig](https://cloud.google.com/cloud-build/docs/api/reference/rest/v1/projects.triggers#githubeventsconfig), this would require fetching info form the build's trigger.